AzureCosmosDB/Azure-OpenAI-Node.js-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 # Create your first Cosmos DB project

 This section will cover how to create your first Cosmos DB project.
-We'll use a notebook to demonstrate the basic CRUD operations.
+We'll create a simple application to demonstrate the basic CRUD operations.
 We'll also cover using the Azure Cosmos DB Emulator to test code locally.

 ## Emulator support